This post may contain affiliate links. Please read my disclosure policy for more details.

 More ricotta recipes?

-This fresh Italian cheese is brilliant for sweet or savoury recipes, from scrumptious quick pasta dishes to moist cakes, and more.
-And if you have ricotta leftovers, check out these amazing recipes:
+This fresh Italian cheese is brilliant for sweet or savory recipes, from scrumptious quick pasta dishes to moist cakes.
+And if you have ricotta leftovers, check out these fantastic recipes:

 - Ricotta meatballs